FAQ – Canada Study Permit

 Canada is the country of choice for many foreign students looking for an international experience.
 Schools and universities in Canada are of a high caliber and much less expensive than many American schools.
 Also, foreign students who complete an educational credential in Canada may be eligible to apply under many different programs to obtain Canada permanent residency.
 Below you will find a description of the different types of educational institutions including universities in Canada.

-Private institutions & vocational programs/schools Canada has many private educational institutions that offer programs in an array of different fields of study.
+Canada has many private educational institutions that offer programs in a wide array of fields of study.
 There are different academic requirements for admission depending on the school, as each institution is free to establish their own entrance requirements and fees.
 It is important to verify that the school is accredited in the province where it is located.